 What Exactly Is Periodontal Disease?

 Periodontal Disease is a condition in which the gum tissues and jaw bone that support the teeth are damaged, typically due to infection.
 Did you know that there’s not just one type of periodontal disease, but many dozens?
+Many can be treated with nonsurgical gum treatments.
 The four most common types include the following:

 A bacterial infection which results in swelling, redness and bleeding of the gum tissues.
 Gingivitis is often the first stage of gum disease.